telegr-am/howto/info/total_control.md

 You can also use Telegram's site weaving features to create menus, convert Markdown, RTF, Pages, and Word documents into HTML, and ability to wrap consistent templates around HTML fragments.

 ## It's your choice, you're in control

 Telegram templates can be stored as part of your site repository.
-Telegram templates can also be public Git repositories or private GitHub repos or Dropbox folders.
+Telegram templates can also be public Git repositories or private GitHub repos.
 Telegram templates can be hosted in ways that make your life easier.

 ## Whatever App ##